vegos/RadioExperiments/V3S_vs_V4/README.md

 - identical AGC logic
 - identical firmware S-meter scaling
 - V3S shows **0.5–1 S-unit stronger** for the same signal

+These differences explain the 1–3 dB gain offset between the two receivers and are entirely due to hardware-level variation, not firmware.

 ## 📊 USB Measurements (5 mVpp → −72 dBm)